spirali/orco/docs/userguide/getting-started.md

 ```
 Scheduled jobs   |     # | Expected comp. time (per entry)
 -----------------+-------+--------------------------------
-exeperiments     |     1 |      1ms +- 0ms
+experiment       |     1 |      1ms +- 0ms
-simulations      |     5 |     1.0s +- 1ms
+simulation       |     5 |     1.0s +- 1ms
 -----------------+-------+--------------------------------
 100%|███████████████████████████████████| 6/6 [00:02<00:00,  2.95it/s]
 ```

 ORCO schedules five simulations, because simulations for parameters 7, 8, and 9 are already computed.
 We need to only compute five simulations in range 10-14.
-Now we also see expected computation time for entries because we already have some results in the DB.
+Now we also see expected computation times for jobs because we already have some results in the DB.

 ## ORCO browser